roman-milk/roman-milk.github.io/confidence.md

   "I don't know.
 Around when we started work I guess.
 9am."

   She hadn't taken the drug.
 I would have seen her.
 I would have noticed some missing when I took it.
 So where did the boost of confidence come from?
 From me fucking her?
 If that was the case, then Allison would have had it too.
 So what was the difference?
 If it was the drug then what was I doing eight hours before she started work at 1am?
 I was fucking her.
 I was fucking them both.
 Then it hit me.
 I ejaculated into her mouth.
-Report_Story #2